DeepChainBio/bio-transformers/README.md

 </details>

 # Bio-transformers
-`bio-transformers` is a python wrapper on top of the **ESM/Protbert** models, which are **Transformers protein language models**, trained on millions of proteins and used to predict embeddings.
+`bio-transformers` is a python wrapper on top of the **ESM/Protbert** models, which are **Transformers protein language models**, trained on millions of proteins and used to predict embeddings. 🧬 🧬

 This package provides a unified interface to use all these models - which we call `backends`.
 For instance you'll be able to compute natural amino-acids probabilities ,embeddings or easily finetune your model on multiple-GPUs.

+📕 Please find the documentation [here](https://bio-transformers.readthedocs.io/en/latest/).

  You can find the original repositories for the models here :
  - [ESM](https://github.com/facebookresearch/esm/)